-Noting a preference for membership and participant numbers being kept at current levels with some flexibility accorded to need and circumstance, the NRLMG and the Minister also agreed the roles and responsibilities of the participating members and advisers as follows -
+Noting a preference for membership and participant numbers being kept at current levels with some flexibility accorded to need and circumstance, the NRLMG and the Minister also agreed the roles and responsibilities of the participating members and advisers as follows - a) To provide consistent expertise, experience, knowledge, networking - to and from sector constituency.
+"It is important that each member represents the views of their constituent groups and relays discussions from the Group back to their constituents"...
+(Hon.
+Pete Hodgson, March 2001)

-Sector Representatives - TOKM, NZ RLIC, NZRFC, ECO1
+55. Sector Representatives - TOKM, NZ RLIC, NZRFC, ECO